-In a digital showcase, the Jewish Museum Berlin presents online features, video and photo projects that provide insights into the Museum's thematic field, but also open up completely new perspectives.
-The content features faith and hope, persecution and everyday life.
+The Jewish Museum is currently presenting video and photo projects in a digital showcase, which provide insights into the museum's subject area, but also open up completely new perspectives.
+They deal with faith and hope, myths and art theft, persecution and everyday life.
 There is also a wide range of activities for children.
-In "Mysticism to Minecraft", for example, you can learn more about the legend of the golem.
-Take a look.
+In "Mysticism to Minecraft", for example, you can find out more about the legend of the golem.
+Have a look.

-In the second part Dr. Josefine Gabler will guide you through the exhibition Käthe Kollwitz - Mother and Child with impressive drawings and compassionate sketches of mothers and their children.
+Within the framework of a digital tour, museum director Dr. Josephine Gabler will accompany you through the special exhibition "100 Years of Greater Berlin - Käthe Kollwitz and the Misery of the Big City".
+In the second part she will guide you through the exhibition Käthe Kollwitz - Mother and Child with impressive drawings and compassionate sketches of mothers and their children.

 rbb Culture Tips

-Thanks rbb!
-After Carmen and other live broadcasts from the big houses, the station now also gives small but nice cultural tips on Instagram every day.
-With guided tours and 360-degree walks, rbb also invites you to visit the most beautiful exhibitions in the Berlin-Brandenburg region.
+With guided tours and 360-degree walks, rbb invites you to visit the most beautiful exhibitions in the Berlin-Brandenburg region.
 In addition, rbb shows you Berlin's museum world in 360° tours under the motto "Culture for the eyes and for the soul".
 You can even become active yourself on the tour through the Bauhaus Archive.
 So get your pen and paper ready. (in German language)

 - rbbKultur - Das Magazin: Despite the closure of the Jewish Museum Berlin, the broadcaster was already able to visit the new permanent exhibition with the new director Hetty Berg when she took office.